Artur-/iot/README.md

 ## Running the project

+The project has been tested using Apache Tomcat 8.5.47 and 9.0.27.
+Older versions might have strange issues.

 First you need to start the H2 DB.
 This is accessed by multiple war files so it should be started outside the servlet container:
 ```